Teaching with Extra Credit

 Additional Resources

-3. Middle School Science Examples: This site created by a middle-school science teacher lists detailed, science-related extra-credit assignments for her students.
+4. Middle School Science Examples: This site, now archived, was created by a middle-school science teacher, and it lists detailed, science-related extra-credit assignments she offered for her students.
 This page can give teachers, regardless of what subjects they teach, ideas for assignments outside of general curriculum.
 The teacher also some ground rules for students who complete these assignments, including that they must have turned in at least 80% of their work.
 The teacher’s clear expectations outlined on this website can stimulate teachers in creating more fair opportunities for their students.